Average Walking Heart Rate + 7 Factors That Can Affect Yours

 People walking in a large group on the street.

-Therefore, we can say that your average walking heart rate should fall somewhere between 50 to 85% of your maximum heart rate.
+Therefore, we can say that your average walking heart rate should fall somewhere between 50 and 85% of your maximum heart rate.

-Thus, the following table shows the approximate target heart rate while walking based on age:
+Thus, the following table shows the approximate target heart rate (number of beats per minute) while walking based on age:

 AgeMaximum Heart Rate (bpm)Moderate-Intensity Walking Target Heart Rate (bpm)Vigorous-Intensity Walking Target Heart Rate (bpm)